MerlinofMines/EasyCommands/docs/EasyCommands/index.md

 Check out the list of [Examples](https://spaceengineers.merlinofmines.com/EasyCommands/examples "Examples") to jump start your scripting, or take a look through the various sections in this website to get an idea of all the cool things you can do with EasyCommands.

+Once you're familiar with how EasyCommands works, feel free to use the [Cheat Sheet](https://spaceengineers.merlinofmines.com/EasyCommands/cheatsheet) for quick access to reserved keywords.

 Have fun and happy scripting!

 ## How to Install